DBCobra/CobraBench/README.md

 $ \q
 ```

-Note that the above `[username]` should be the username that associates with the private key mentioned in [config SSH](#ssh).
+Note that the above `[username]` should be the username associated with the private key mentioned in [config SSH](#ssh).

 ### <a name='autorun' /> Step 3: Run experiments with auto-scripts

 #### (1) Client configuration

 In Cobra's scripts, specify which clients are involved in this experiment.
-For our two machine setup, we have only one client, `client1`:
+For our two-machine setup, we have only one client, `client1`:

     $ vim $COBRA_HOME/CobraBench/eval/main.py
     # line 20 (client_machine = ['client1']): include the clients' hostnames here